jurtasun/rcds_intro_nextflow/README.md

 ### Find the content of the course in GitHub:
 [https://github.com/jurtasun/rcds_nextflow_intro](https://github.com/jurtasun/rcds_nextflow_intro)

-This course provides an introduction to Nextflow and nf-core automated pipelines.
+This course provides an introduction to `Nextflow` and `nf-core` automated pipelines.
-Even though it is commonly used in biological and clinical sciences, such as genomics and bioinformatics, Nextflow is a multi-purpose, versatile and powerful scripting language that can be applied to many different fields and tasks.
+Even though it is commonly used in biological and clinical sciences, such as genomics and bioinformatics, `Nextflow` is a multi-purpose, versatile and powerful scripting language that can be applied to many different fields and tasks.
-The topics covered will include basic concepts on bash scripting and linux OS, basics of groovy, containers and environments.
+The topics covered will include basic concepts on bash scripting and linux OS, basics of `Groovy`, containers and environments.
-Then we will show how Nextflow can be used to build automatized and reproducible workflows for data analysis.
+Then we will show how `Nextflow` can be used to build automatized and reproducible workflows for data analysis.

 The course is organized in six chapters, covering the topics listed below.
 All will be followed by a practical session and hands-on coding.
 No prior experience on programming, statistics or data analysis is required for the attendance of this course,